jmmcd/GPDistance/README.md

 See the root Makefile to see some possibilities for what to run.
-Eg to write matrices with all pairwise distances for the complete space of depth 1, try $ make completeMatrices.
+Eg to write matrices with all pairwise distances for the complete space of depth 1, try `make completeMatrices1`.

 TODO